-Paragraph (3) of subdivision (a) makes it clear that the measure of the lessor's recoverable damages is not limited to damages for the loss of past and future rentals.
+Paragraph (4) of subdivision (a) makes clear that the measure of the lessor's recoverable damages is not limited to damages for the loss of past and future rentals.
 This paragraph adopts language used in Civil Code Section 3300 and provides, in substance, that all of the other damages a person is entitled to recover for the breach of a contract may be recovered by a lessor for the breach of his lease.
-For example, it will usually be necessary for the lessor to take possession for a time to prepare the property for reletting and to secure a new tenant.
-The lessor is entitled to recover for the expenses incurred for this purpose that he would not have had if the lessee had performed his obligations under the lease.
-In addition, the lessor is entitled to recover his expenses in retaking possession of the property, making repairs that the lessee was obligated to make, and in reletting the property.
-If there are other damages necessary to compensate the lessor for all of the detriment proximately caused by the lessee, the lessor is entitled to recover them also.
-These would include, of course, damages for the lessee's breach of specific covenants of the lease--for example, a promise to maintain or improve the promises or to restore the premises upon termination of the lease.
-Reasonable attorney's fees may be recovered if the lease so provides.
-See Section 1951.6.
+For example, to the extent that he would not have had to incur such expenses had the lessee performed his obligations under the lease, the lessor is entitled to recover his reasonable expenses in retaking possession of the property, in making repairs that the lesses was obligated to make, in preparing the property for reletting, and in reletting the property.
+Other damages necessary to compensate the lessor for all of the detriment proximately caused by the lessee would include damages for the lessee's breach of specific covenants of the lease-for example, a promise to maintain or improve the premises or to restore the premises upon termination of the lease.
+Reasonable attorney's fees may only be recovered if they are recoverable under Section 1951.6.